What is Mentoring

 The aim of the HSRAANZ Mentoring Program is to encourage health services researchers to be active professionals, to nurture HSR talent, retain excellent researchers, develop future leaders, improve networking and communication opportunities and overcome professional and geographical isolation.
 The program offers a partnership where both parties can benefit.

-Preference for this round of the program will be given to mentees who consider themselves to be early stage health services researchers and who are seeking advice/guidance on specific topics/projects, as well as career advice.
+Preference in our program is generally given to mentees who consider themselves to be early stage health services researchers and who are seeking advice/guidance on specific topics/projects, as well as career advice.
 This would typically include health services researchers who are within 5 years of completion of a PhD.
 However, clinician researchers and those who have followed other career paths not involving a doctorate will also be considered for inclusion in the scheme, provided that they do not have an extensive track record suggestive of an established career.
 Periods of career disruption will also be considered when determining eligibility for the program.

 Participants are expected to :